 - Two analysts should analyse and interpret each sample.
 Any discrepancies should be resolved by assessment by a third analyst - Each analyst should be suitably qualified according to recognised national standards - Each analyst should score independently 100 nuclei for each sample.
-The first analyst should start the analysis from the left side of the slide and the second analyst from the right one - Each analyst should document their results in separate sheets - Analyse only intact nuclei, not overlapped or crowded nuclei or nuclei covered by cytoplasmic debris or high degree of autofluorescence
+The first analyst should start the analysis from the left side of the slide and the second analyst from the right one - Each analyst should document their results in separate sheets - Analyse only intact nuclei, not overlapped or crowded nuclei or nuclei covered by cytoplasmic debris or high degree of autofluorescence - Avoid areas where there is excess of cytoplasmic debris or non-specific hybridisation - Signal intensity may vary, even with a single nucleus.
+In such cases, use single filters and/or adjust the focal plane - In suboptimal conditions signals may appear diffuse.
+If two signals of the same colour touch each other, or the distance between them is no greater than two signal widths, or when there is a faint strand connecting the two signals, count as one signal

-DS228/CE-en v008.00/2020-12-01 (H032 v4 / H078 v2) Page 2 of 4
+DS228/CE-en v009.00/2023-02-21 (H032 v4 / H078 v2)